Upcoming Election Dates & Registration Deadlines

 Poll Worker Information

-In order to be a poll worker in Massachusetts:
+In order to be a poll worker in Massachusetts, you must:

 - Political affiliation preferred

-- You must be a resident of the county or precinct
+- Be a resident of the county or precinct

 - Two students who are 16 or 17 years old may be appointed if they meet all other voter requirements and get permission from a parent or principal